1.1. Contact organisation

 13.3.3.1.2.
 Unit non-response – methods, minimization and substitution

-- Methods used for dealing with unit non-response: The ICT survey is linked to LFS, interviewer of LFS survey explains an invitation for ICT survey is following; a valid ICT survey is remunerated to motivate the interviewer; up to 2 postal reminders are sent
+- Methods used for minimizing unit non-response: The ICT survey is linked to LFS, interviewer of LFS survey explains an invitation for ICT survey is following; a valid ICT survey is remunerated to motivate the interviewer; up to 2 postal reminders are sent.

 13.3.3.2.
 Item non-response - rate